Violating the Thermodynamic Uncertainty Relation in the Three-Level Maser

 \textit{Quantum coherence and TUR.---} Previous work on TUR in quantum systems showed that quantum coherence can be responsible for TUR violations \cite{PtaszynskiPRB2018,AgarwallaPRB2018,RignonBretPRE2021}.
-In Fig.~\ref{FigHeat} we compare $\mathcal{Q}$ with the steady-state coherence $\rho_{ul} = \bra{u}\rho\ket{l}$ between the lasing levels as a function of detuning and driving.
-We find particularly low values of $\mathcal{Q}$ for zero detuning and moderate driving in panel (a).
-This differs entirely from the coherence $|\rho_{ul}|$ shown in panel (b), which exhibits a V-shaped ridge, see supplemental material below.
-Surprisingly, a similar ridge is found in $\mathcal{Q}^\mathrm{cl}$, see panel (c), which indicates that the total coherence cannot be directly related to quantum effects in $\mathcal{Q}$.
+In Fig.~\ref{FigHeat} we compare $\mathcal{Q}$ with the steady-state coherence $\rho_{ul} = \langle u|\rho|l\rangle$ between the lasing levels as a function of detuning and driving.
+We find particularly low values of $\mathcal{Q}$ for zero detuning and moderate driving in Fig.~\ref{FigHeat}\,(a).
+This differs entirely from the coherence $|\rho_{ul}|$ shown in Fig.~\ref{FigHeat}\,(b), which exhibits a V-shaped ridge (see supplemental material).
+Surprisingly, a similar ridge is found in $\mathcal{Q}^\mathrm{cl}$, see Fig.~\ref{FigHeat}\,(c), which indicates that the absolute value $|\rho_{ul}|$ cannot be directly related to quantum effects in $\mathcal{Q}$.
 Furthermore, the V-shaped coherence pattern extends into regions $|\Delta|>\Gamma$, where quantum effects provide $\mathcal{Q}>\mathcal{Q}^\mathrm{cl}$, i.e., a quantum disadvantage.

-On the other hand, the inset of panel (b) shows, that $\mathrm{Im}[\rho_{ul}]$ might be a candidate to explain the TUR violations.
+On the other hand, the inset in Fig.~\ref{FigHeat}\,(b) shows, that $\mathrm{Im}[\rho_{ul}]$ might be a candidate to explain the TUR violations.
 In this context, we note that